technote-space/marker-animation/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin will add "Marker animation" function
+This is a plugin that adds the function to display animation such as painting with a highlighter.

 == Description ==